bfirsh/otter/README.md

 Resuming your app on the client
 -------------------------------

 A tricky problem is reinstantiating the app on the client after the app has been run on the server so it can handle user interaction and route future pages.
 Otter is framework agnostic, so it doesn't prescribe a solution.
-Though it does provide tools, such as `window.otter.cache` (see *API* below) and [backbone-otter](http://github.com/bfirsh/backbone-otter) if you're using Backbone.
+Though it does provide tools, such as `window.otter.cache` (see [API](#api)) and [backbone-otter](http://github.com/bfirsh/backbone-otter) if you're using Backbone.

 The brute-force solution is to just reroute the URL, completely rebuilding the page client-side.
 This isn't as scary as it sounds if you cache the data that was fetched on the server, but the downsides of this are its obvious inefficiency and perhaps some odd side-effects of loading a new copy of the DOM in if the user has already interacted with the initial DOM.

 We can be smarter, though.
 We can cache the data fetched server-side and pass it to the client.
 If we then rebuild a set of models and views attached to the correct DOM elements that the server has generated, we can then efficiently "boot up" the application again.
-In Backbone, this would be a matter of only rendering a view if it hasn't already been populated by the server.
+In Backbone, this would be a matter of only rendering a view if it hasn't already been rendered by the server.
+See the included example app for a simple example of how this can be done.

 I am working on some [Backbone tools for Otter](https://github.com/bfirsh/backbone-otter) to make this process easier.